urvishbhatt/DSAM-BeverageStore/README.md

 - Deploy the EAR from `ear/build/libs` inside Glassfish, e.g., copy to `%GLASSFISH_HOME%\glassfish\domains\domain1\autodeploy`
 - Open `http://localhost:8080/frontend` to see the initial UI of the frontend project
 - the front end being the main.jsp
---Beverage Creation  --- create new bevrages -Incentive Creation --- Create new Incentive
+-Beverage Creation  --- create new bevrages
+-Incentive Creation --- Create new Incentive
 -Order Creation     --- Create new order
 -View Beverage      --- Displays all the created bevrages